mrmins/EmojiRaiting/README.md

 # Customization

 Do you want to use your custom emojis?
-Call them by their names:
+Than, call them by their names:
 ```
 var emojis = ['poop','unlike', 'like', 'star', 'inlove'];
 $("#emoji-div").emoji({emojis: emojis });
 ```
 <img src='https://i.imgur.com/tvomIYe.png' />